QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Surviv.io
 - And more!

+#### Detailed FAQ
+A detailed FAQ with common issues and solutions can be found <a href="https://holyubofficial.net/?faq">here</a> or on any official HU site on the FAQ page.

 #### Discord Proxy Disclaimer
 Make sure you are using Alloy + QR Code login for Discord.

-**If the page appears gray on the first load, reload/spam reload the page a bunch.**
+**If the page appears gray on the first load, reload or spam reload the page a bunch.**

 - Alloy works for only QR code logins.
 Alloy is currently the best for Discord support.